 In May of 2014, the School of Arts and Sciences Curriculum Committee and Faculty at the University of Pennsylvania approved a new inter-disciplinary Minor in the field of Native American and Indigenous Studies (NAIS).
 Minors at Penn are intended to: enable students to develop knowledges and skills that can complement their major; pursue additional fields of in-depth study beyond the major; express themselves in a different discipline; explore an emerging intellectual field; gain experience in applying specific methods and theories; and/or learn about particular ethnicities, cultures, and heritages.

-To download a pdf file with all NAIS course descriptions, see: NAIS Course Descriptions
+• To download a pdf file with past and present NAIS course descriptions, see: NAIS New Course Descriptions 2023.pdf

-• To register for the NAIS Minor, contact the NAIS Coordinator: firstname.lastname@example.org
+• To register for the NAIS Minor, contact NAIS Advisor Prof. Kate Moore: email@example.com

 Overview of NAIS Courses

 The University of Pennsylvania currently offers a number of courses with Native American and Indigenous content across several different departments.
 Several courses include dense content focusing almost exclusively on Native American and First Nations peoples in North America.
 Other courses offer sections focusing on Indigenous peoples and issues in diverse worldwide locales, from diverse disciplinary perspectives.

 Some NAIS courses are cross-listed or can be applied towards other requirements of the College.
 Other NAIS courses offer foundational knowledge that is central to a particular discipline, but can also be very useful across disciplines.
 Several new NAIS courses are currently in development; please check back for more information.